acerbilab/ibs/README.md

 You can cite IBS in your work with something along the lines of

-> We estimated the log-likelihood using inverse binomial sampling (IBS; van Opheusden et al., 2019), a technique that produces unbiased and efficient estimates of the log-likelihood via simulation.
+> We estimated the log-likelihood using inverse binomial sampling (IBS; van Opheusden, Acerbi et al., 2020), a technique that produces unbiased and efficient estimates of the log-likelihood via simulation.

 If you use IBS in conjunction with [Bayesian Adaptive Direct Search](https://github.com/lacerbi/bads), as recommended in the paper, you could add